 Chair’s Pilot Project Grants in Health Data Science

 In collaboration with the new Health Data Sciences initiative at Duke (the Forge), the Duke Department of Medicine is seeking proposals for research in health data science.
 The Department is particularly interested in proposals that utilize data from Duke University Health System, though alternative data sources may be considered.
+Check here for an update on the next round of funding.
 Learn more.